lljustycell999/Text-Document-Enhancer/README.md

   * sudo apt install python3 python3-venv python3-pip

+3: You NEED to have a virtual environment for this project to work.
+For the sake of convenience with Python, I recommend venv.
+To activate venv, use these commands:

+  * python3 -m venv venv

+  * source venv/bin/activate

+4: Just in case, update pip to its latest version using this terminal command:

   * pip install --upgrade pip

-3: Install the dependencies in the requirements.txt file in the terminal:
+5: Install the dependencies in the requirements.txt file in the terminal:

   * pip install -r requirements.txt

-4: Run the project in the terminal:
+6: Run the project in the terminal:

   * python run.py